The Shape of Emptiness

 Near the edge of the ocean floats a great ship.

-“We think that they’ll attack a day or two after that.”
+“The High Command has reports that the Fiklow will attack a day or two after that.”

-“I only hope we have enough time to get to a jump point before they reach this system.”
+“We need enough time to get to a jump point before the enemy reaches this system.”

-He enters a room where another man sits at a table, and taps his hand nervously in front of a green, stone box.
+He’s directed to the commander’s office, where Shilann taps his hand nervously in front of a green, stone box.

 “Why aren’t the energy priests still trying to open it?”